mdwcrft/mdwcrft.github.io/_posts/2019-03-01-python-basics.md

         return a
 ```

+---
 # Objects & Types
 Objects in python are data points stored in memory.
 Every object has an identity, type, & value which can all be accessed with functions.

-When an object is created its ID and type are fixed, the value can only be changed if it is a mutable object;
+When an object is created its ID and type are fixed, the value can only be changed if it is a mutable object
-**Immutable**: int, float, tuple, complex, set
+- **Immutable**: int, float, tuple, complex, set
-**Mutable**: list, dictionary
+- **Mutable**: list, dictionary

 When variables assigned to immutable objects are given a new value they will create new objects in memory with new ID's.
 Mutable objects can have their value change and keep the same ID.